Home

 Position Linearity

-The duolateral two-dimensional PSD is able to detect an incident light spot position on its rectangular surface.
-It has four terminals.
-The photoelectric current generated by the incident light flows through the device and can be seen as two input currents and two output currents.
-The distribution of the output currents show the light position of one (Y) dimension, and the distribution of the input currents show the light position of the second (X) dimension.
+The duolateral two-dimensional PSD detects an incident light spot position on its square surface.
+The photoelectric current generated by the incident light flows through the device and is seen as two input currents and two output currents.
+The distribution of the output currents show the light position of one dimension (Y), and the distribution of the input currents show the light position of the second dimension (X).